mini-maxit/worker/README.md

 {
   "type": "task",
   "message_id": "adsa",
-  "has_result": true, // Indicates if the message was processed successfully and produced a result "payload": {
+  "ok": true, // Indicates if the message was processed successfully and produced a result "payload": {
-    // Payload structure will vary based on the type of message and has_result value }
+    // Payload structure will vary based on the type of message and ok value }
 }
 ```